puremourning/vimspector/CONTRIBUTING.md

 If you just want to see the Vimspector log file, use `:VimspectorToggleLog`, which will tail it in a little window (doesn't work on Windows).

+## Discussions

+GitHub discussions are not for *bug reports* or *feature requests* - please use GitHub Issues for that.

+If you're not sure if your issue is a bug, feature, or just configuration error, then feel free to use the Q&A Discussion and/or the Matrix channel to check.
+Don't be offended if the response is that it's a bug or feature requests requiring raising a full Issue.

+This is mainly for project management purposes, as:

+* the Issues template contains a lot of data that maintainers require to diagnose them, and
+* feature requests can be put in Projects and tracked; requests in Discussions are easily forgotten.

 ## Issues

 The GitHub issue tracker is for *bug reports* and *features requests* for the